BeautifulGardens

 Thirty acres of beautiful park, gardens and woodland – just four miles from historic Durham City.

-• Accessible
+• Accessible formal gardens

-• Woodland walks
+• Woodland and estate walks

-• Woodland Play Park for under 6s
+• Woodland Play Park for children under 6

-• Dog-friendly
+• Dog-friendly (dogs on leads welcome)

 Ushaw-in good times